May 2023 Equity Market Outlook: More volatility anticipated until clearer signs emerge on inflation and rates

 - Managers continue to find valuation plays outside of the U.S., namely emerging markets and Asia.

 Managers remain calm despite turmoil in the financial sector

 - Managers see banking systems in developed countries as well as corporate balance sheets as relatively strong.
 They believe they’re able to absorb emerging stresses with little systemic risks.

 - Some managers have trimmed financial exposure, expecting negative impact to the economy—including banks’ return expectations.
 Nonetheless, Japanese banks are generally viewed as being well capitalized.

 Different interpretation of Fed’s pivot

 - An increasing number of managers expect the inflation rate to come down and the Fed to stop raising rates this year.

-- Growth managers believe the market environment will become favourable for growth stocks due to stabilising or declining rates.
+- Growth managers believe the market environment will become favorable for growth stocks due to stabilizing or declining rates.